 Osaka 2 Day Itinerary – Day 2

-Opening Times: 06.00 am – 05.00 pm
+Opening Hours: 06.00 am – 05.00 pm

-Entrance Fee: Free of charge
+Entrance Fee Edo Museum: free of charge

 Another famous thing you can find here is the Sorihashi Bridge, which you can see in the photo above.